James L Wallace?

 This applies both to the deceased and also the bereaved family left behind.
 From the first time someone comes into our care, we treat them with the same respect we’d apply to our own family, throughout their final journey.
 And for those left behind, we ensure they can lean on our experience, have the time, space and support to arrange the funeral they really want, not one that is convenient for us.

 We’re transparent about what’s involved in a funeral and also how much it will cost.
 No upselling, no hidden extras, no surprises.
-We don’t charge extra for viewings, service rooms, Saturday morning funerals, out-of-hours removals or for any extra staff needed on the day.
+We don’t charge extra for viewings, Saturday morning funerals, out-of-hours removals or for any extra staff needed on the day.
 Delivering the highest standards of service matters to us: ensuring you get the support you need and earning your trust along the way.

 Our dedication sets us apart too.
 From offering a single point of contact throughout rather than a split team or a call centre to being available 24/7, 365 days a year.
 And the little things we do such as picking up clothing, delivering ashes, returning jewellery and other valuables.
 After the funeral, we don’t stop caring.
 Families can access our complimentary bereavement support in a variety of ways: one-to-one counselling or attending a group course.